dmbarbour/glas/docs/GlasNamespaces.md

 For each user-defined method, there might be several 'slots' defined in the namespace - e.g. representing declared types, the function code, and perhaps even a macro for invoking that code (to unify methods and macros, similar to fexprs).
 This is left entirely to the language design.

+## Global Namespace

+This namespace model doesn't directly support global names, but by convention we could implicitly propagate access to a namespace of globals into every hierarchical subcomponent.
+For every component 'foo', the implicit rename rule might be `{ "" => "foo.", "globals." => "globals." }`.
+With this, the hierarchical component can both reference and define globals.
+Further, we could still support translate globals to support intervention, overrides, and integration.

+Of course, 'globals.' is a long prefix for this role.
+A single character is sufficient.
+In context of [abstract assembly](AbstractAssembly.md) the front-end syntax might propagate '%' as a global namespace.
+To avoid additional rewrite rules, we could reserve '%.' or similar for user-defined globals.

+Support for globals is familiar and can improve concision when integrating components with their environments.
+Similar to conventional 'imports' of libraries, we could load and define the same globals many times, leveraging the ability to merge identical definitions.
+We would only need to resolve actual conflicts.
+That said, I'm not convinced this is a feature I want to encourage for glas systems.

 ## Tentative Extensions

 ### Copy Operation